top of page

 Unveiling Australia's Line Dancing Heritage

-It is through Country Goss' Magazine that we begin our 1986 historical journey, and it is why Line Dance History Australia is able to share the many fascinating stories that have evolved over the years, including Australia's Line Dance Origins.
+It is through Country Goss' Magazine that we begin our 1986 historical journey as we share the many fascinating stories that have evolved over the years, including Australia's Line Dance Origins.

 We would love to have your input